awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesConnecting.md

 1. In the navigation pane, choose **Instances**, and then select your instance\.

 1. On the **Security** tab at the bottom of the console page, under **Inbound rules**, check the list of rules that are in effect for the selected instance\.
-   + For Linux instances: Verify that there is a rule that allows traffic from your computer to port 22 \(SSH\)\.
+   + For Linux instances: Verify that there is a rule that allows traffic from your local computer to port 22 \(SSH\)\.
-   + For Windows instances: Verify that there is a rule that allows traffic from your computer to port 3389 \(RDP\)\.
+   + For Windows instances: Verify that there is a rule that allows traffic from your local computer to port 3389 \(RDP\)\.

-1. Each time you restart your instance, a new IP address \(and host name\) will be assigned\.
-If your security group has a rule that allows inbound traffic from a single IP address, this address might not be static if your computer is on a corporate network or if you are connecting through an internet service provider \(ISP\)\.
-Instead, specify the range of IP addresses used by client computers\.
-If your security group does not have a rule that allows inbound traffic as described in the previous step, add a rule to your security group\.
+   If your security group does not have a rule that allows inbound traffic from your local computer, add a rule to your security group\.
 For more information, see [Authorize inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.

+1. For the rule that allows inbound traffic, check the **Source** field\.
+If the value is a single IP address, and if the IP address is not static, a new IP address will be assigned each time you restart your computer\.
+This will result in the rule not including your computer's IP address traffic\.
+The IP address might not be static if your computer is on a corporate network, or you're connecting through an internet service provider \(ISP\), or your computer IP address is dynamic and changes each time you restart your computer\.
+To ensure that your security group rule allows inbound traffic from your local computer, instead of specifying a single IP address for **Source**, rather specify the range of IP addresses used by your client computers\.

    For more information about security group rules, see [Security group rules](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SecurityGroupRules) in the *Amazon VPC User Guide*\.